 04 Apr, 2025

-In recent months, LiveGreat Foundation has hosted a series of transformative consortiums, empowering the youth and grassroots leaders of Kibra with critical tools to tackle climate change, leadership, and policy advocacy.
-These sessions have sparked one undeniable truth: real change must start at the grassroots.—but they also beg a larger question:
+In recent months, LiveGreat Foundation has hosted a series of transformative consortiums, empowering the youth and grassroots leaders of Kibra with critical tools to tackle climate change adaptation and leadership.

 What does true leadership for sustainable development look like?